jlrickert/zet/docs/732/README.md

 # Event: Twin Cities Marathon 2024

 The event starts at 8 a.m. in downtown Minneapolis on Sunday October 6th.
 This looks like it will be in the North Loop.
-Maybe I could [park](../707) in my favorite spot?
+Maybe I could [park](../707) in my favorite spot and take public transport back it at after the race?

 ## Packet pickup